cisco-ce/roomos.cisco.com/doc/MTR/JoinThirdPartyMeetings.md

 Read [this article](https://help.webex.com/en-us/article/0lobg6/Join-Zoom-Meetings-on-Board,-Desk,-and-Room-Series) for more information on Zoom meetings and in-meeting controls.

+### Enabling Zoom and Calling Services

-**Note** that in order to join Zoom meetings, you need to **Enable Zoom** in Control Hub.
+In order to join Zoom meetings, you need to **Enable Zoom** in Control Hub.
 Read [here](https://help.webex.com/en-us/article/zai3j4/Enable-join-Zoom-meetings-on-Board,-Desk,-and-Room-Series) to follow the steps.

+If your calling services are set to **None**, the calling options may appear greyed out.
+However, you can still use certain features:

+* Calling to Webex will work even if the options are greyed out.
+* Calling to Zoom will not work because you won't be able to connect through the required gateway (L2SIP GW) unless calling in Webex is enabled.

+To use full calling functionality, ensure that calling services are enabled in your Control Hub Settings.